 If I’m honest this day knackered me out so we did not go crazy ‘drinking’ in the nightlife of Xi’an, but even after how much you can get done in one day there is still time to head out and socialise.

 The area surrounding the drum and bell tower is totally illuminated at night and has all of the best-known bars, restaurants and general nighttime activities you might want to experience.

 We were quite lucky as the hostel we stayed in (Alley Youth Hostel) was very much geared towards backpackers, in the sense of playing films, having books to read and a pool table ready to play on.
 We were also invited to an English workshop where people from all over the world came to chat in a relaxed atmosphere to improve their English so it was nice to meet new people and get a couple of free drinks in too!

 Have you been to Xi’an?
 Were you on a time schedule like us?
+Do you have a Xian itinerary that is longer than 24 hours?
 Please share your experiences and comments below!